onethirtyfive/learn-nix/lessons/01-getting-going/lesson.md

 ## Enabling Nix Features

-Let's edit your user-level nix configuration to enable some "experimental" features.
-This designation is vestigial: the Nix ecosystem depends on these features now, and they will be defaults by the end of 2024.
+Let's edit your user-level nix configuration to enable some "experimental" Nix features.
+The "experimental" tag is vestigial: the Nix ecosystem depends on these features now, and they will be defaults by the end of 2024.
 Let's ensure the correct nix config directory for your user exists:

 ```console
 # mkdir -p ~/.config/nix
 ```

-There are notable advantages to using an in-terminal editor for editing system- level files.
+There are notable advantages to using an in-terminal editor for editing system-level files.
 GUIs can affect file permissions in weird ways.
-I've also had problems with `nano` and line endings, so we'll use neovim.
-Take a few minutes to learn enough to edit and exit an editor of your liking.
+I've also had problems with `nano` and line endings, so I'll guide you in neovim.

+💫 Take a few minutes to learn enough to edit and exit an editor of your liking.
 It's worth it.

-One of Nix's best tricks is the ability to make _ad hoc_ (just-in-time) shells with only the packages you want.
-These packages are wrapped together with _all_ dependencies, recursively, in a bubble called "closure".
-Nix packages don't share dependencies with other packages--everything is baked in, all the way down, for every package!
-Surprisingly, this does not lead to bloat, because two packages depending on the exact same thing point at the same place.
+One of Nix's best tricks is the ability to make _ad hoc_ (just-in-time) shells with only the packages you require.
+These packages come with their entire dependency tree, all the way down, which is called a "closure".
+Nix reuses packages in one way only: two packages depending on the exact same thing point to the same directory in the Nix store, which is located at `/nix/store`.
+Everything Nix builds goes in the Nix store.

 Run this command.
-You'll see Nix download neovim and its deps, then start:
+Nix downloads neovim and its deps, then plops you in it:

 ```console
 # nix-shell -p neovim --command "nvim ~/.config/nix/nix.conf"